 - Lemon juice

-Meantime bake potatoes with skin either in the oven or cook them in the microwave until soft.
-Sometimes I place them in the basket of the pressure cooker (again with skin) and steam them for about 15 minutes.
+- Meantime bake potatoes with skin on, cooking them either in the oven or in the microwave, until soft.
+Sometimes I place them in the basket of the pressure cooker (again with skin o) and steam them for about 15 minutes.